“A mind that is stretched by a new experience can never go back to its old dimensions.”

 What an eye-opener!

-By exploring these new experiences and how they differ between us, we create an atmosphere at Daedalus that generates more thoughtful solutions to real problems – outside industry mindset.
-Design itself is a relatively fluid industry, required to be flexible and creative, but we are equally charged with the responsibility to avoid myopic thinking.
+By exploring these new experiences and how they differ between us, we create an atmosphere at Daedalus that generates more thoughtful solutions to real problems — an outside industry mindset.
+Design itself is a relatively fluid industry, required to be flexible and creative, but we are equally charged with the responsibility of avoiding myopic thinking.
 It is integral to our process and teaming model at Daedalus, equipped with a full-service, collaborative interdisciplinary team in-house.

-We push ourselves to think anew and act anew, not merely to be creative (because not all ‘creative’ ideas are actionable), but to develop better solutions to real problems in your own backyard.
+We push ourselves to think anew and act anew, not merely to be creative (because not all ‘creative’ ideas are actionable), but to develop better solutions to real problems in our own backyard.